Kanbanboards IV–shaping stuff up

 OK – me and layout.
 That’ll make a lot of people laugh.
 Hard and long… But I’ve found a codeplex project that helps me and others in this situation.
 From there you can download a number (50+) project examples.
 I did that and choose an example.
 But this is for aspx pages and MVC 2.
 So I needed to convert them.

-The process was pretty straight forward but made me realized how much I lack in understanding of these concept.
+The process was pretty straightforward but made me realize how much I lack in understanding of these concepts.
 I use a template based on BluePrint CSS (which is an awesome idea for lost people like me) and tweaked it.
 And tweaked it.
 And then tweaked it some more.
 I’m still not happy.
 For a while I thought to myself that maybe this is designing – but that can’t be…

 OK – I need help.
 I’ll leave it like this.
 It’s better but not even OK I think.
 I’ll get some help on this one.